dreamhomes/dev-config/README.md

 # dev-config
-My development configuration files, include dockfile and so on.
+My development configuration files, include dockerfile and so on.